Analysis Actions menu

 The gene list can be selected when the new window opens by clicking on .
 If this option has been selected when analyzing a gene list, the tree will contain only the genes from that gene list.

 Clicking on any gene will result in a tree of its transcripts and each transcript is also expanded to a tree showing the coverage of individual exons.
-Clicking on an exon will open a new tab, showing the read coverage from the corresponding .bam file.
+Clicking on an exon will open a new tab, showing the read coverage from the corresponding BAM file.

 If you click on the filter icon on the top left corner this will take you to a new page, showing a long list of genes.
 You can filter for your gene of interest: